Newspaper Page Text

 gather them into one body would

-defeat the purvose of the church
+defeat the piruose of the church

 in discord of mind.

-' More than this, the varied chur
+More than this, the varied chur

-é(-hos are myriad hot-houses in
+iches are myriad hot-houses in

-jwhich the most precious plants of
+| which the most precious plants of

-j1'~.\- earth are nurtured and brought
+i the earth are nurtured and brought

-.:'nr!h Aside from designing, la-v.
+forth Aside from designing, la-v.

 preachers who split churches for

-trs of the land more than we real
+* ■ of the land more than we real

-Multitudes of young men and wo
+i Multitudes of young men and wo

-men learn there the principles ot
+men ler.rn there the principles ot

-celf-reliance and develon capabil
+, self-reliant e and develon capabil

-ity for leadershin as thev could
+ity for b*adershio as they could

-‘nowhere else.
-With one big church.
+nowhere else.
+With one big church,

-these many. many. training posts
+these many, many training posts

-would be abolished.
-Criticise the
+would be abolished Criticise the

-.church as we may, the great up
+church as we mav, the great up

 standing men of America got their

-'hich idenls and initiative out of
+high ideals and initiative out of

-preciate the greatness of what vwe
+nreciate the greatness of what we

 have.

-| We are busy taking all kinds of
+We are busy taking all kinds of

-|those to the credit of God.
-The
+1 those to the credit of God The

 have.
 We are busy taking all kinds

-of statictics but no one 1s taking
+of statictics but no one is taking

 those to the credit of God.
 The